 The new school, designed by architects, Joseph D. Murphy and Eugene J. Mackey, was designed as a “layer cake” building with the lowest floor hidden behind a fifteen-foot slope.
 The huge, three million-dollar structure was designed to be as aesthetic as possible within the limits of practicality and purpose.
 Classrooms were smaller in size to prevent over-crowdedness; glass bricks and overhead windows provided the brightness of natural lighting; “noise” areas were separated from classroom areas by buffer zones.
 The building was designed to accommodate a grade on each floor, with principals or coordinators in charge of each grade.
-The school would function as four schools within one building, thus allowing for a more personal relationship between the 1600 students and the floor director.
 Bishop DuBourg High School was an architectural marvel, highlighted in Architectural Digest as the example for a new generation of educational facilities.
 Bishop DuBourg High School provided the standard for many high schools built across the United States during the late 1950s through the 1970s.

 Until the completion of the new school facility, classes were conducted in temporary quarters at Jefferson Barracks in Lemay.
 The school opened at Jefferson Barracks in September 1950, with ninety-six freshmen.
 Reverend John A. Shocklee and Sister M. Praxedes Schnitzmeyer, C.P.P.S., began as co-principals and continued as such for the first five years.
 For three and a half years, the sisters, diocesan priests, and lay teachers conducted classes in the barracks.